daniellabrador/codecademy-fs-company_home_page/README.md

 ## Setup

-To view the final output, click [here](https://daniellabrador.github.io/codecademy-motion_home_page/).
+To view the final output, click [here](https://daniellabrador.github.io/codecademy-fs-company_home_page/).

 ## Sources

 The techniques utilized was based on the lessons taught in [Codecademy's Full-Stack Engineer Course](https://www.codecademy.com/learn/paths/full-stack-engineer-career-path
 ).
 The challenges are also provided by Codecademy.

+The company was inspired from our former group's business simulation in our school.